rjs007s/Delta-demo/README.md

 # Delta-demo
-This is a demo repository for GIT &amp; GITHub
+This is a demo repository for GIT &amp; GITHub class.